windnerd-labs/Windnerd-Core/README.md

 ![Wiring WindNerd Core to computer using USB-serial-TTL adapter](docs/img/USB-TTL-adapter-wiring.jpg)

-The baudrate is 9600bps 1N8.
+The baudrate is 9600bps 8N1.
 This configuration allows fairly long wiring, e.g. to reach the top of a pole.

 Two types of messages are provided, the default speed unit is km/h and values are averaged for the last 10 minutes:

-**Instant wind report** (every 3 Sec)
+**Instant wind** (every 3 Sec)

 `WNI,<speed>,<direction 0-359>`
 ex: `WNI,10.4,149`